mElbo-dk/project-04/README.md

 ## Challanges and learnings in this project.
 I was doing the backend for the project and the learning curve was steap.
 The Django framework was made as pretty much self study.
-We spend some days trying to figurer out how to upload and store the drawings diretcly in the mongo database with a uniq number.
+We spend some days trying to figurer out how to upload and store the drawings diretcly in the PostgreSQL database with a uniq number.
 This was not good use of time since Heroku does not allow this.
 We had to change to and use Cloudinary to store the files that then can be called with a URL.
 The only change I had to make in the backend was the field type in the model, but time spend does not come back.
 My learnings from this project is not only on the technical side with the Django framework and React but also a lot on the personal plan and not giving up even if the timelimit seems impossible.